james0r/vueskills/README.md

 # VueSkills

-> A simple app for job seekers to create public resumes with an emphasis on their skills.
+> A skills-first social networking site for employers and candidates made with Vue.js + Bootstrap 4.

 ## Build Setup